Best Domain Name For Affiliate Marketing

 These days, it’s easy to look up information by a person’s first and last name.

-Therefore, if you’re in a situation where you do not want to be exposed for whatever reason.
-Then I would not use my first and last name as your domain name.
+Then I would not use your first and last name as your domain name.
 If you could care less, then by all means go for it.

 What Are The 5 Most Common Domain Extensions?

 The most popular TLD is .com only because that’s what most customers are used to.
-According to NameCheap, search engines pay no special attention to a .com over other TLDs.

 After the .com then you’ll have the option of .net, .org .co, or .us.